diku-dk/futhark-website/blog/2026-01-04-another-termination-issue.md

-Futhark has a rather aggressively optimising compiler, and one of the things it will do most eagerly is remove code that it determines is not necessary, and move code that it things can benefit from being moved.
+Futhark has a rather aggressively optimising compiler, and one of the things it will do most eagerly is remove code that it determines is not necessary, and move code that it thinks can benefit from being moved.
 This can result in unusual situations such as infinite loops becoming finite, or a program with out-of-bounds accesses or division-by-zero not failing at run-time.
 A couple of years ago [I wrote a blog post about the